 Skip to main content

-Pineapple Quince Pear on Quince Provence (Spring 2024)
+Pineapple Quince Quince on Quince Provence (Spring 2024)

 Quince (Cydonia oblonga) trees are self-fertile, but will be more productive with a pollen partner.
-This tree will produce showy, white blooms in spring.
-It should be pruned in the same way as an apple tree and it is susceptible to fireblight and powdery mildew.
+In spring, toward the end of apple bloom, the tree will produce showy, white or pink blooms on new growth.
+Like other pome fruits it should be lightly pruned in winter when fully dormant, and it is usually trained into a vase or open-centered tree as its growth habit does not lend itself to a strong central leader.
+Quince is susceptible to fireblight.
 Although pear trees can be grafted onto quince rootstocks, the reverse is not true, and quince will not thrive on a pear rootstock.

 Pineapple Quince is ripe when it is fully yellow and snaps off the tree easily.
 The fruit is large, smooth, and golden-yellow, shaped like a fat pear (or a long apple).
 It is named for its distinctly pineapple flavor when processed into jelly.
-Here is a recipe for quince candy: Quince Candy.
+Here is a recipe: Quince Jelly.
 Try it for yourself!
+What really sets Pineapple Quince apart, however, is that when fully ripe it is sweet enough to eat like an apple, with no processing.

 Order Your Trees